by Fred Brewer | Feb 28, 2020 | Client Tips, Facebook

 Ready for some ideas to help you get started with Facebook & Instagram live videos?
-We asked Amber, our Digital Marketing Strategist and Facebook Ads Specialist to share her top 10…
+Here’s our top 10…

 #1 Talk about what you do, where you do it, how long you’ve been doing it, and who you do it for

 The purpose of this type of video is to answer some of the common questions potential customers will have and want answered before they pick up the phone and call you.

 What you do & where you do it: